jojoe77777/Slapper/README.md

 This plugin is designed for **[PocketMine-MP](https://github.com/pmmp/PocketMine-MP)** only and we do not support any other variations, forks or spoons.
 Compatibility with unofficial variants can occasionally be found, but **do not expect support if you are using anything other than PocketMine-MP**.

+**(If the slapper that have a (proper) command to excute but do not give a reaction after player tab, click or slap it.
+Please check if the world which contains the slapper have pvp disabled and enable it to make slapper works!)**
 ## Addons

 Official addons: